 Townsend also spent two seasons as the head coach at Pelham High School where she compiled a stellar 77-34 overall record.
 In 1998, Pelham finished fifth in the Alabama High School Athletic Association Class 6A Tournament and was tabbed as the No. 1-ranked team in Class 6A by The Birmingham News.
 Also in 1998, Townsend served as the head coach of the North team during the AHSAA Alabama All-Star week and her team impressively blanked the South squad in both games, 9-0 and 7-0.
 Townsend is a two-time recipient of the Jefferson County Softball Coach of the Year award, was named the Shelby County Softball Coach of the Year and has also garnered high accolades as a player.
 Townsend earned First-Team All-America recognition in both fastpitch and slowpitch competition in 1992 and was a valuable outfielder on several national championship slowpitch teams.

 Townsend is a graduate of Pinson Valley High School in 1982 and earned her undergraduate degree from the University of Alabama in 1986.
-She continued her education with a master's degree from UAB in 1991 and has also added an education specialist degree from the University of Montevallo in 1998.
+She continued her education with a master’s degree from UAB in 1991 and has also added an education specialist degree from the University of Montevallo in 1998.
 She has one daughter, Maia, who was born on Feb.
-21, 2004.
+21, 2004, and one son, Luke, who was born on Sept.
+30, 2015.

 2013 Conference USA Coach of the Year